solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/05-Setup-Dev-Env.md

             1. In VS Code, open a new integrated terminal.

-            2. At the integrated terminal prompt, execute the following command:
+            2. At the integrated terminal prompt, execute the following command to generate and output an access token:

                 ```bash
-                az account get-access-token --resource-type oss-rdbms
+                az account get-access-token --resource-type oss-rdbms --output json | jq -r '.accessToken'
                 ```

-                After authentication is successful, Microsoft Entra ID returns an access token:

-                ```json
-                {
-                    "accessToken": "TOKEN",
-                    "expiresOn": "...",
-                    "subscription": "...",
-                    "tenant": "...",
-                    "tokenType": "Bearer"
-                }
-                ```

-            3. Copy the `TOKEN` value in the `accessToken` property (without the surrounding quotes).
+            3. Copy the output value.

                 !!! info "The token is a Base64 string.
 It encodes all the information about the authenticated user and is targeted to the Azure Database for PostgreSQL service."